tpatterson1996/lcc-metadata-manual/publish/how-to-publish.md

 * Items listed at the root level in the publishing outline don't have a parentID that correspond with a record loaded in mdEditor \(Note: you could have other parent IDs identified in those records, but those records aren't loaded in mdEditor\)

--You can drag and drop records to establish the parent-child relationship, eliminating the need to establish the relationship in ScienceBase.
+You can drag and drop records to establish the parent-child relationship, eliminating the need to establish the relationship in ScienceBase.
 This will also allow you to move items around \(e.g., move a product from one project to another\) and have that change be reflected on ScienceBase.
 Remember, this is only about parent-child relationships on ScienceBase, not about project-product associations.

 > ![](/assets/note_small.png)
 >